BambooHR: Software

 BambooHR provides companies a human resources management software as a service.
 The service has a dashboard homepage with different sections for employee information, vacation time record keeping, and reports.
 The sections are: "My Info", "Employees", "Job Openings", "Reports", and "Files".
 The dashboard also contains an employee's image, contact details, and vacation time remaining.
 It has areas that show scheduled lessons and business communications.
 Users can see their coworkers' birthdays and scheduled time off.

 BambooHR's software includes an applicant tracking system.
 The system has a catalogue of job opportunities and data about each opportunity including the hiring manager, how many people have applied, and how long it has been posted.
 BambooHR's integration allows job openings to be posted at the same time to the company's jobs page and to career sites like Glassdoor and Indeed.

 BambooHR allows companies to record employee benefits.
 It includes reports that help employees fill out Affordable Care Act compliance forms.
 In 2017, Juan Martinez and Rob Marvin wrote in PC Magazine that BambooHR's benefits administration functionalities are inferior to Zenefits'.
 They concluded that although the software is "easy to get up and running", it is more expensive than a large number of its competitors and its website is "pretty but lacks functionality".
 It also has a performance review feature.
 It provides an open API to allow combination with other HR software services.
-In 2017, it started BambooHR Marketplace to allow software developers to market HR apps they have integrated with BambooHR.
+In 2017, the company started BambooHR Marketplace to allow software developers to market HR apps they have integrated with BambooHR.